keguangzhang/cse15l-lab-reports/lab-report2.md

         return arr;
     }

-After coreection, the code looked like this:
+After correction, the code looked like this:

     static int[] reversed(int[] arr) {
         int[] newArray = new int[arr.length];